EberlyODL/heympbook/alpha_and_gamma_radiation.md

 [ciscode|rev=1|tool=elmsmedia|item=911|entity_type=node|render=display_mode|display_mode=image]

-The energy in the square box goes like <lrn-math> E_n = n^2 E_1</lrn-math>, where <lrn-math>E_1</lrn-math> is the ground state energy which depends on the size of the box.
+The energy in a square box goes like <lrn-math> E_n = n^2 E_1</lrn-math>, where <lrn-math>E_1</lrn-math> is the ground state energy which depends on the size of the box.
 The ground state energy goes like <lrn-math>E_1 \propto 1/L^2</lrn-math>.
 Therefore, the smaller the size of the box, L, the bigger the energy.
-Comparing the nucleus to the electron energies, we can see that because the nucleus is so much smaller than the atom, the ground state energy is much bigger and the energy of the photon emitted is bigger as well.
+Comparing the nucleus size to the electron size, we can see that because the nucleus is so much smaller than the atom, the ground state energy is much bigger and the energy of a photon emitted will be bigger as well.

 A typical electron transition in an atom creates photons with energy of about 1 eV.
 Via <lrn-math>E=hf</lrn-math>, this amount of energy corresponds to frequencies of about <lrn-math>10^{14}</lrn-math> Hz, or visible light.